Zug-Turtle/ZugZug-Addon/README.md

 This is a guild addon for our members of our guild on **1.12.1** clients.

-It brings a few guild tools into one simple in-game window: a dashboard, real-time Discord #capy-chat, guild LFG, online roster, verified character info, and a few settings to make the addon feel right for you.

 Open it in game with:

 `/zug` or `/zz`

 ## Dashboard
 A quick overview of guild info, #capy-chat from Discord, and Shellcoin / Darkmoon Faire information.